 Act wisely

-If you are already out and about and you see that the mountain is covered in snow (this shouldn’t be too much of a surprise), remember that the first snow, despite being completely necessary, is usually an obstacle which makes it even more difficult to get to the summit.
+If you are already out and about and you see that the mountain is covered in snow (this shouldn’t be too much of a surprise), remember that the “first snow”, despite being completely necessary, is usually an obstacle which makes it even more difficult to get to the summit.
 With just one or two centimetres of snow, the rocks become very slippery.
 And if the sun melts it throughout the day, at night it can freeze over, making everything even more dangerously slippery.
 With five centimetres of snow, lots of gaps between rocks are covered and walking is particularly cumbersome, while you are even more likely to trip and fall.

 Although warm, layered clothing, gloves and a hat should form part of every mountaineer’s equipment, during this time of year it can prove vital.
 In the summer we are left flabbergasted by news stories detailing rescues of people with hypothermia, and even people who lose their lives for the same reason in these very mountains.